Leafwing-Studios/Emergence/design/src/glossary.md

 Belts usually have a maximum amount of goods they can transport per unit of time.
 They can transport any type of solid goods and different goods can be mixed.

+Notably, in Factorio, belts have two "sides", where each side can contain different types of items.
+The direction from which items are loaded onto the belts influence which side of the belt the items are put on.

 **Examples**:

 - [Factorio: Transport belt](https://wiki.factorio.com/Transport_belt)